MikeAgostino/mark-calculator/README.md

 mark-calculator
 ===============

-A basic mark Calculator built with Python
+A basic mark calculator built with Python

 Useful for any student wondering what they might get in a course :)